-“We always called each other good fellas,” Henry says.
+“We always called each other good fellas,” Henry Hill says.
 “Like you said to somebody ... he's all right.
 He's a goodfella.
 He's one of us.”

-Goodfella began as the 15th century goodfellow, basically someone who knew how to have a good time.
+Goodfella began as the 15th-century goodfellow, basically someone who knew how to have a good time.
 A hundred years later, the word came to mean “thief,” which would be a convenient segue to the 1964 meaning of a gangster or mafia member.
 However, the OED says the thief meaning is “obsolete,” so it’s unclear how the underworld sense of goodfella came about.

 The OED would beg to differ.
 While the Godfather novel was published in 1969, the OED includes a citation from a 1963 transcript of a government hearing: “Are you the godfather of any other member ‘made’ since then?”

 As for why terms like godfather and goodfella began appearing in English print in the early 1960s, that could point to the Apalachin Raid, which occurred on November 14, 1957.
-A group of mob bosses were holding what they thought was a clandestine meeting in New York State, only to be ambushed by a suspicious state trooper and other law enforcement.
+A group of mob bosses was holding what they thought was a clandestine meeting in New York State, only to be ambushed by a suspicious state trooper and other law enforcement.
 After the raid, the existence of the mafia became common knowledge.

-The 17th century meanings of mob refer to a disorderly crowd or a clique or gang.
-Around 1826 the word came to mean a gang of criminals, especially thieves (a swell mob was a posse of well-dressed pickpockets), and in the late 1920s, meant a gang of violent criminals, a crime organization, and the mafia.
+The 17th-century meanings of mob refer to a disorderly crowd or a clique or gang.
+Around 1826, the word came to mean a gang of criminals, especially thieves (a swell mob was a posse of well-dressed pickpockets), and in the late 1920s, meant a gang of violent criminals, a crime organization, and the mafia.

 The word mob is a shortening of mobile, meaning the common people.
 Mobile itself is a shortening of the Latin phrase, mobile vulgus, “the fickle crowd.”

-In Sicilian, mafia means boldness or bravado, and evolved to mean a sense of hostility to the law, and then by the latter half of the 19th century, a Sicilian secret society of criminals.
+In Sicilian, mafia means boldness or bravado, and evolved to mean a sense of hostility to the law, and then, by the latter half of the 19th century, a Sicilian secret society of criminals.
 The word first appears in English around 1866, coinciding with the immigration of Sicilians and other Italians to the U.S. in the 1800s.